Facebook Documents Reveal Company Was Warned About Possible Russian Data Collection In 2014

 — Ars Technica (@arstechnica) November 27, 2018

 The fact that Facebook ignored warnings of Russian data collection hardly comes as a surprise considering that the company appears to be metamorphosing into a scandal generator, plagued by gross abuse of its platforms enabled or ignored by Zuckerberg and his employees.
-According to the New York Times, over the last three years Facebook has shifted its focus to damage control as bad actors continue to abuse the social media platform in an effort to influence elections, sow discord, spread propaganda, and sway public opinion.
-The publication notes that Facebook appears to have switched from defending its tainted image, to viciously attacking critics.
+According to the New York Times, over the last three years, Facebook has shifted its focus to damage control as bad actors continue to abuse the social media platform in an effort to influence elections, sow discord, spread propaganda, and sway public opinion.
+The publication notes that Facebook appears to have switched from defending its tainted image to viciously attacking critics.

-The company appears to have embarked on a charm offensive, lobbying against critics, diverting attention to other similar platforms.
-On November 22, as the Guardian reported, Facebook admitted to hiring a Public Relations firm to attack its critics supposedly associated with philanthropist and liberal donor George Soros.
+The company appears to have embarked on a charm offensive by lobbying against critics and diverting attention to other similar platforms.
+On November 22, as the Guardian reported, Facebook admitted to hiring a public relations firm to attack its critics supposedly associated with philanthropist and liberal donor George Soros.
 Facebook’s campaign against Soros was deemed anti-Semitic, prompting CEO Mark Zuckerberg and Chief Operating Officer Sheryl Sandberg to disavow knowledge of the PR firm’s hiring.